Learn About Small Business Microloans

 Are There Other Lenders Not Associated With the SBA That Make Microloans?

 Yes.
 Here are a few places to check into:

 - Kiva - A website that facilitates person-to-person microloans to entrepreneurs in other countries.
 Kiva allows you to lend as little as $25 to help individuals start small businesses in other countries.
-To date, Kiva donors have lent more than $7.7 million dollars to small businesses throughout the world (as of October 2015).
+To date, Kiva donors have lent more than 7.7 million dollars to small businesses.

 - Opportunity Fund - Nonprofit microlender that offers a variety of microloans and small business loans that can be used for working capital, equipment purchases, remodeling, and other business development expenses.

 - Accion USA - For existing businesses, Accion loans that range from $500 to $50,000.
 These loans are commonly granted to be used for things like working capital, operating costs, vehicle purchase, inventory purchase, equipment purchase, location changes, and marketing.

 Local economic development organizations also make microloans to local community members.
 Call your local municipality or chamber of commerce and ask for information about microlenders in your area.

 Is It Hard to Qualify for a Microloan?

 Your ability to qualify for any loan depends on your unique financial situation and credit rating and the individual qualification requirements of different lenders.
 However, there are some things you can do to improve your chances of being approved for a business loan.

 If you are applying for any type of business loan, have a professional quality business plan.